-A spokesman said that 10 militants were killed by the forces.
+A spokesman said that the troops killed 10 terrorists.

-“The Afghan National Defence and Security forces and the people of Afghanistan have my personal assurance that we will continue to stand with them.
-We support our valuable friends and partners in the fight against terrorism,” it said.
+“I can personally promise the Afghan National Defence and Security Forces and the people of Afghanistan that we will continue to stand with them.
+It said, “We support our important friends and allies in the fight against terrorism.”